DuckyMomo20012/file-crypto/README.md

   </details>

-  - Your information: This page will show you brief information about your account.
+  - **Your information**: This page will show you brief information about your account.
 You can edit your information here.

     <details>